(Disclosure: Some of the links below may be affiliate links)

-If you were hoping for a definite answer to the question of whether you should buy or rent a house in Switzerland, you will be disappointed.
+If you were hoping for a definite answer to the question of whether you should buy or rent a house in Switzerland, you would be disappointed.
 There is no such answer.

 There are pros and cons to both buying and renting a house.
 You will get more freedom by buying your house.
 But you will also need to do more things yourself.

 From a money point of view, there are cases when buying is advantageous.
 Given the current interest rates, it could be a perfect time to buy if you are looking to do it.

 In some cases, you may be almost forced to buy.
-For instance, in our cases, there are almost no houses for rent in the region we are looking for.
-And the few that are available are highly overpriced.
+For instance, there were almost no houses for rent in the region we were looking for in our cases.
+And the few that were available were highly overpriced.

 When you are considering whether you should buy or rent, you should think about retirement.
 When you are in retirement, you will have a lower income.
 It means it could be difficult to keep your mortgage.

-So, buying can be great, but it is a lot of work and a lot of responsibilities.
+So, buying can be great, but it is a lot of work and many responsibilities.
 You can live a great financial life by renting your house.
 And you can live a great financial life as well by buying it.
 You should not believe people that tell you that only buying is right or that only renting is right.
 The buy or rent debate has no definite answer.
 There are too many parameters.

 You need to choose the solution that suits your situation the most!

 - For houses, there are definitely more opportunities to buy since not many houses are available to rent.

 - For apartments, there are many more opportunities to rent, so it is another story.

 As mentioned before, there are some differences between houses and apartments.
-We are only thinking about buying a house in the countryside.
 So your mileage may vary.
 But overall, the same points apply to whether you should buy or rent an apartment.